-At Huntsville’s Alabama Constitution Village museum, the big deal is that the big deal isn’t the big deal.
+At Huntsville’s Alabama Constitution Hall Park & Museum, the big deal is that the big deal isn’t the big deal.
 With me so far?
 As you might guess from the name, on the site where the museum is located, almost 200 years ago, History took place.
 Like, capital-H, big-deal History – Alabama’s state constitution was drafted and signed.
 Way back when Huntsville had only been settled for 14 years, and only incorporated for half that, the town was tapped to be the site of the constitutional convention in July 1819.
 Alabama ceased being a territory and became the 22nd state, and Huntsville served, very briefly, as its first capital.
 Like I said, a big deal.
 And if you visit Alabama Constitution Village, you can learn more about that history.
 But, like I said, the big deal that makes the museum fascinating is that its big-deal History isn’t really the big deal around which the museum is centered.
-Alabama Constitution Village is way more about the “village” than the constitution.
+Alabama Constitution Hall Park & Museum is way more about the “park” than the constitution.

 In one corner of the grounds stands a replica of the cabinet shop in which 44 delegates from around the state gathered to create the state.
 But what you first see when you walk into that building is a re-creation of the tools of a woodworker at the time.
 And the odds are decent that there will be someone there, in period costume, to demonstrate how those tools were used.

-Depending on when you’re in Huntsville, there are other great things to check out at Alabama Constitution Village, including the breakfast history trolley tour and the amazing Christmas experience of Santa’s Village.
-And, of course, if you need a souvenir from your visit to Huntsville, Alabama Constitution Village’s gift shop is a great place to pick up unique and even hand-made Southern wares.
-And Alabama Constitution Village is part of a group of three history museums operated by the EarlyWorks Family of Museums, so you can extend your experience with discounted admission to the other two museums.
+Depending on when you’re in Huntsville, there are other great things to check out at Alabama Constitution Hall Park & Museum, including the breakfast history trolley tour.
+And, of course, if you need a souvenir from your visit to Huntsville, the Shop at Alabama Constitution Hall Park is a great place to pick up unique and even hand-made Southern wares.
+And the park is part of a group of three history museums operated by the EarlyWorks Family of Museums, so you can extend your experience with discounted admission to the other two museums.

 How many other cities offer the experience of visiting them in two different centuries?